kkots/ggxrd_hitbox_overlay_2211/README.md

 Each project should have its own separate README.md.

+The `libpng` series of projects is an outside repository that we depend on that I had to modify, so it's not included as a git submodule, but copied directly into the mod's sources.
+The reason I had to modify some of it was because I needed to retarget its Visual Studio projects since I didn't have the older build tools.

-The `imgui` project is a submodule, it's an outside repository that we depend on.
-Do not modify anything there and try not to update it using git fetch or git pull, unless you're ready to make corresponding changes in our mod.
+`imgui` is an outside project that we depend on, it's included in this mod as a git submodule.
+Please do not modify anything there and try not to update it using git fetch or git pull, unless you're ready to make corresponding changes in our mod.

+`detours` is Microsoft Detours library, also included as a git submodule.

+`zlib` is a compression library needed to libpng.
+Unlike libpng, it *is* included as a git submodule here.
+Please also refrain from modifying it.

+The dependency projects are better described in *Development dependencies*.

 ## Development dependencies

 Dependencies are better described in each project's README.md.
 Short version is, the project depends on:

-- Microsoft Detours library: <https://github.com/microsoft/Detours> Follow their instructions on how to build the `.lib` static library.
-You need to build the 32-bit (x86) version.
+- Microsoft Detours library: <https://github.com/microsoft/Detours> Used for hooking functions.
+We need the 32-bit (x86) statically linked library of it.
+It is included in the mod as a git submodule: <https://github.com/microsoft/Detours.git>

-- `d3dx9.h` header file.
-If you don't have it you can get it from: <https://github.com/apitrace/dxsdk/blob/master/Include/d3dx9.h>
+- `dxsdk` - repository version of Microsoft's Direct3D 9 SDK.
+Needed for the `d3dx9.h` header file.
+The repo is included in this mod as a git submodule: <https://github.com/apitrace/dxsdk.git>

 - `libpng` - a PNG encoder library.
 This is needed for the transparent screenshotting functionality.
-You should statically link its 32-bit verion into this mod, it's not included in the mod sources in any way, you must download and build it yourself. libpng homepage: <http://www.libpng.org/pub/png/libpng.html>
+You should statically link its 32-bit verion into this mod, it's sources are included in the mod directly (not as a submodule). libpng homepage: <http://www.libpng.org/pub/png/libpng.html>. libpng github repository: <https://github.com/pnggroup/libpng>

+- `zlib` - a compression library needed for libpng.
+You should statically link its 32-bit verion into this mod, it's included in the mod as a git submodule: <https://github.com/madler/zlib.git>

 - `imgui` - a graphical user interface library for C++.
 This is used to draw the mod's UI using Direct3D 9 API in the overlay, inside the game.
+The sources of imgui are included in this mod as a git submodule: <https://github.com/ocornut/imgui.git>.

 ## Changelog